WhiteSkyTK/Contract-Monthly-Claim-System/README.md

     dotnet restore
     ```

+3. Modify the `appsettings.json` file:
+    - Open the `appsettings.json` file located in the root of your project.
+    - Update the connection string under the `ConnectionStrings` section to point to your SQL Server database.
+Here’s an example:
+    ```json
+    "ConnectionStrings": {
+        "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=YOUR_DATABASE_NAME;Trusted_Connection=True;MultipleActiveResultSets=true"
+    }
+    ```
+    - Replace `YOUR_SERVER_NAME` with the name of your SQL Server and `YOUR_DATABASE_NAME` with the name of the database you want to use.

-3. Create the database and apply migrations:
+4. Create the database and apply migrations:
     ```bash
     dotnet ef database update
     ```

-4. Execute the SQL query to import modules into the database:
+5. Execute the SQL query to import modules into the database:
     ```sql
     INSERT INTO Modules (ModuleCode, ModuleName, Description) VALUES ('PROG6212', 'Programming 6212', 'Advanced programming techniques.'),